vocalpy/crowsetta/doc/index.rst

    ...     syllables_from_sequences.append(syllables)

 This code is succinct and looks like idiomatic Python.
+For a deeper dive into why this is useful, see :ref:`background`.

 **A**  ``Transcriber`` **that makes it convenient to work with any annotation format**
 --------------------------------------------------------------------------------------